ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

 By extend, we mean being able to install packages locally that are not provided by `cray-python`.
 This is necessary because some Python packages such as `mpi4py` must be built specifically for the ARCHER2 system and so are best provided centrally.

 You can do this by creating a lightweight **virtual** environment where the local packages can be installed.
-Further, this environment is created on top of an existing Python installation, known as the environment's **base** Python.
+This environment is created on top of an existing Python installation, known as the environment's **base** Python.

+First, load the `PrgEnv-gnu` environment.

+    auser@ln01:~> module load PrgEnv-gnu

+This first step is necessary because subsequent `pip` installs may involve source code compilation and it is better that this be done using the GCC compilers to maintain consistency with how some base Python packages have been built.

-Select the base Python by loading the `cray-python` module that you wish to extend.
+Second, select the base Python by loading the `cray-python` module that you wish to extend.

     auser@ln01:~> module load cray-python